 Restoring trust takes and patience.
 Your family’s feelings and memories won’t go away, but setting expectations, utilizing open communication, and seeking professional resources are three things you can do to help everyone heal and rebuild.
 For more information to help you and your family heal during the addiction recovery process, learn more on our post on forgiving a loved one with an addiction.

-If you think your family could benefit from therapy, contact Pyramid Healthcare to learn more about our outpatient counseling programs available to people with substance use disorders and their families.
+If you think your family could benefit from therapy, contact Pyramid Healthcare to learn more about our outpatient counseling programs.

 Written by Shaylyn Forte, M.Ed., CAADC